|There's candy at the bottom. Go ahead and grab some.|

 |Daddy's little princess?|

 This is a subtle film bookmarked by a disturbing beginning, and a shocking end; filling us with the dread and despair that the main characters feel following the loss of their daughter.
 They can't communicate with one another, nor come to terms with things separately, both trying to escape the memory of what happened until they are finally forced to face their feelings.
-In a lot of ways, this movie is exactly what early 70's horror was all about; horror movies back then were more like dramas with horrific elements thrown into them, rather than an all out assault on the senses.
+In a lot of ways, this movie is exactly what early 70's Horror was all about; Horror Movies back then were more like dramas with horrific elements thrown into the mix, rather than being overtly bloody efforts, like most Horror flicks tend to be.

 |Not even remotely close to cute.|

-The Naked- We get to see the famous sex scene between Julie Christie and Donald Sutherland that to this day is rumored to be true.
+Julie Christie and Donald Sutherland that to this day is rumored to have been 100% real.

 Julie Christie was pretty hot back in the day.